 Check Current Freon Levels

 To ensure system function, connect a set of manifold gauges to the low-pressure service port to check the current Freon levels.
-To avoid mishaps, ensure the AC unit is powered off before attaching the gauges.
-Securely fasten the blue hose to the low-pressure port, typically found on the larger two lines from the compressor.
+Ensure the AC unit is powered off before attaching the gauges.
+Securely fasten the blue hose to the low-pressure port, typically found on the larger of the two lines from the compressor.

 Once connected, power on the AC system and set it to the coldest setting.
 Allow the system to run for a few minutes to stabilize the pressure readings.
-Observe the readings on the manifold gauge.
-The optimal low-pressure range for most vehicles is between 25 and 45 psi, though this can vary based on the manufacturer’s specifications.
+Observe the readings on the manifold gauge:

 Connect the Freon Canister